hth313/OS4/doc/secondary.rst

 replaces the current ones), the secondary assignments that were shadowed will appear again.
 Loading keys from storage this way will not reclaim the memory used for (shadowed) secondary  assignments.
-Replacing keys this way only works on primary assignments, for secondary assignments it acts as a merge keys on top of it.
+Replacing keys this way only works on primary assignments.
+The secondary assignments are always retained in a merge keys fashion in such cases.

-As a workaround, the function ``CLKYSEC`` in the Boost module can be used to remove all secondary assignments, it simply calls the ``clearSecondaryAssignments`` routine in the OS4 API.
+As a workaround, the function ``CLKYSEC`` in the Boost module can be used to remove all secondary assignments.
+It simply calls the ``clearSecondaryAssignments`` routine in the OS4 API.

-A secondary assignment that belongs to a module that is removed (no longer plugged in) shows up as ``XXROM ii,kkk`` if the key is pressed and held.
+A secondary assignment that belongs to a module which is removed shows up as ``XXROM ii,kkk`` if the key is pressed and held.

 .. note::

-   Secondary function on assigned keys are only searched for when there is shells in the shell stack.
+   Secondary function on assigned keys are only searched for when there is at least one shell in the shell stack.
 If you have secondary assignments and remove every application and system shell from the stack, secondary assignments become invisible.
-This is unlikely to happen in reality as you need to have the ``ASN'`` function from the Boost module (or similar) to create them and that is made possible by a system shell.
+This is unlikely to happen in reality as you need to have the ``ASN'`` function from the Boost module (or similar) to create them and it will always put a system shell on the shell stack.

 In RPN programs
 ===============

 .. index:: secondary functions; in programs

-In program mode a normal XROM works as a prefix for running secondary functions coupled with the semi-merged ability provided by OS4.
-Each secondary FAT header table is paired with one such prefix XROM function.
+In program mode a normal XROM works as a prefix for representing secondary functions.
+This is followed by a text literal that holds the adjusted secondary function index.
+This index is based on the secondary FAT it belongs to (0--255).
+Each secondary FAT header table has such paired XROM that acts as the prefix for it.

 You need to set aside one XROM function for each secondary FAT, which is defined in the following way: